mvolkmann/blog/src/smalltalk/smalltalk-methods.md

     ^height * width
 ```

+To view the bytecode for a method, select it in a System Browser,
+click the "show..." button, and select "byteCodes".

 To delete a method, select its name in the top, fourth pane
 and press cmd-x (remove method).